Build Mode · · 16 min read

 M&A Advisor

-What they do: Run the sale process, create buyer competition, negotiate terms, and manage due diligence.
+What they do: Run the sale process, create buyer competition, negotiate terms, manage due diligence.

 How to evaluate: